Spring into Spring: Play, Craft and Read

 Spring is here- Let’s hop into it!
-We love this time of year- the longer days bring more sunshine, warmer weather and we’re surrounded by the promise of blooming plants!
+We love this time of year- the longer days equal more sunshine, warmer weather and we’re surrounded by the promise of blooming plants.
 We’ve compiled a list of activities for the whole family to help welcome the season.

 Spring into Activity

-1. What do you see?
-Ask your child to describe something close to them and something far away.
+- Ask your child to describe what they see, both up close and far away.
 Are there new flowers in the yard?
-Do you see any animals?
+Animals?

-4. What do you feel?
-Show them how to sink their hands or toes into the earth and then ask what it feels like.
-Softly touch the flower petals or leaves, pause to feel the air on your cheeks.
+- Show them how to sink their hands or toes into the earth and then ask what it feels like.
+Softly touch the flower petals or leaves, pause to feel the air.

 The act of recognizing what’s around us and what we can see, hear, smell, and feel is a great way to regulate our bodies and practice mindfulness.
 If your little one’s day has gotten off to a rough start, a mindfulness activity like this may help everyone hit ‘refresh’ on the day!